What to Look for in Entity Management Software

 Ownership information unlocks the ability to visualize the company’s organizational chart.
 Track all current and former owners for the business entity.
 Lextree keeps track of the amount and duration of any equity owners, whether it is a corporation, limited liability company, or any other legal entity.
 Lextree uses the ownership information to create a legal org chart automatically.

 For any form of organization, entity management software helps assign managers and owner representatives to entities in the corporate family.
 These might be managers and members in a limited liability company, or traditional officers and directors in a corporation.

-Management of officers and directors should includes terms of service.
+Management of officers and directors should include terms of service.
 A term of service tracks when the appointment started and when it ends.
-Tracking terms of service can create a report of which officers and directors where in place when a specific decision was made in the past.
+Tracking terms of service can create a report of which officers and directors were in place when a specific decision was made in the past.

 Some entity management applications allow users to assign tasks to one another.
 Those tasks might be recurring or one-time.
 Task management turns entity management into collaborative effort among colleagues to provide a high level of service and to ensure compliance.

 Reports & Analysis